 Again, there are a few factors to consider.

 The good news is that between 2011 and 2014, the market saw approximately a 60% reduction in the cost of solar modules.
 That’s great news for the potential solar-buyer.
-In addition, the US federal renewable-energy tax credit will be in place as-is until the end of 2016, further reducing the cost of going solar by 30%.
+Also, the US federal renewable-energy tax credit will be in place as-is until the end of 2016, further reducing the cost of going solar by 30%.
 Finally, there may be state and local subsidies available to residents of your community.
 The bottom line – the time is ripe if you’re seriously considering the investment.

-If you already know that your house is a great candidate for PV solar modules, the biggest remaining question in terms of money saved is how long you plan on staying put.
+If you already know that your house is a great candidate for PV solar modules, the biggest remaining question regarding money saved is how long you plan on staying put.
 Taking on debt outright or fronting your savings to pay for solar will not be a good idea if you’re planning on moving within a few years, as technological advancements could prevent the investment from being reflected in the value of your home down the road.

 There are resources out there that will help you to continue your research if you still think that solar might be the right fit.
 If you have a southward-facing roof that receives unimpeded sunlight and you’re planning on staying put for several years, it sounds like you’re a great candidate for the investment!
 Let us know in the comments below what else has helped you make the decision if you’ve already gone solar!